 We break down findings from the Katz study on milk allergies for parents, including how early cow’s milk introduction helps reduce babies’ food allergy risk, and how babies with cow’s milk allergy don’t usually have soy allergies.

 A study published in 2010 and led by Dr. Yitzhak Katz gathered data on risk factors for cow's milk allergies in babies, and how common cow’s milk allergies are in babies.
+One of the study’s goals was to find out if early introduction of milk reduced milk allergy risk, and if so, what age of introduction was most protective.
 The study involved a large cohort of babies from a single medical center, to get as accurate a picture as possible of cow’s milk allergy prevalence.
-In this article, you’ll learn how this study’s findings, including:
+In this article, you’ll learn how this study’s some of the key findings, including:

-- Regularly giving your baby cow's milk as early as possible can help reduce milk allergy risk.
+- Regularly giving your baby cow's milk as early as possible can help reduce milk allergy risk (even as a supplement if. you breastfeed).

 - Babies with milk allergies will usually show symptoms soon after they consume cow's milk.